 There is a similar attitude here about everything that is wrong with this house.
 Oh, the ceiling leaks.
 Damn, it’s nighttime now but I’ll take some pics anyway and see if I get a good one… the ceiling is leaking in the: KITCHEN, LIVING ROOM, DINING ROOM, and HALLWAY halfway up the steps.

 Did they come to look?

 Every time it rained over the rainy season since we’ve been here.

 Have they done anything?

 I don’t expect them to I guess.
 Mai pen rai krup… business as usual…

-In Ubon I had a friend that had just BUILT a new house up there.
+In Ubon, I had a friend that had just BUILT a new house up there.
 He went through the usual hellish experience.
 Pipes that didn’t work.
-Electricity that didn’t work.
+The electricity that didn’t work.
 Steps that fell apart.
 Water pump problems.